By Mike Miller Updated December 12, 2022

-Central East Florida day trips and one tank trips are designed to show you some of the most interesting spots off the beaten path in this narrow region along the east coast of Florida.
+Central East Florida road trips and scenic drives are designed to show you some of the most interesting spots off the beaten path in this narrow region along the east coast of Florida.

 I-4 is the east-west interstate in this region.
 It crosses the state of Florida from Daytona Beach through Orlando to Tampa.
 I-95 is the north-south interstate in this region.
 It comes in from Georgia and goes all the way down to Miami.